 Oracle Fusion Middleware 11g includes some non-Java components.
 These components are primarily C-based and include Oracle Internet Directory (OID), Oracle Forms, Oracle Reports, Oracle Discoverer, and Oracle Portal.
-These components use Oracle Call Interface layer to interact with Oracle databases.
-For Oracle RAC-based systems, some of components integrate with the Oracle high availability Event Notification database feature.
+These components use the Oracle Call Interface layer to interact with Oracle databases.
+For Oracle RAC-based systems, some of the components integrate with the Oracle high availability Event Notification database feature.

 High availability Event Notification provides a signal to the non-Java application if database failure occurs.
 The applications can register a callback on the environment to monitor the database connection.
-When a database failure related to the non-Java client occurs, the callback is invoked.
-This callback contains information about the database failure, including the event payload), a list of connections (server handles) that were disconnected as a result of the failure.
+When a database failure related to the non-Iava client occurs, the callback is invoked.
+This callback contains information about the database failure, including the event payload, and a list of connections (server handles) that were disconnected as a result of the failure.

-If another instance, for example, instance C, of the same database goes down, the client is not notified since it does not affect any of the client's connections.
-If another instance, for example, instance C, of the same database, goes down, the client will is not notified, since it does not affect any of the client's connections.
+If another instance, for example, instance C, of the same database, goes down, the client is not notified, since it does not affect any of the client's connections.